Serving Young People,

 Sarah Harbaugh is a 3rd year Master's of Divinity student at Boston University School of Theology.
 She is studying pastoral ministry and currently serves as the President of the Wesleyan Students Association.
 Sarah received a Bachelor's of Music in Vocal Performance and a Minor in Worship Leadership from Samford University in Birmingham, Alabama, not far from her hometown of Huntsville.
 She completed an internship at Harvard-Epworth United Methodist Church during the 2020-2021 school year, and now serves as its Director of University Student and Young Adult Ministries.

 Sarah brings a lot of creativity, compassion, and enthusiasm to The Circuit community - as well as her gifts in music and worship.

 Rev. Natalie Hill is a Methodist minister and chaplain.
 Natalie holds a B.A. and M.Div. from Boston University, where she was involved in campus ministry both as a student, and as a chaplain.
 She also received an M.S.W. from Simmons College, and worked as a clinical social worker for many years, specializing in eating disorders.

-particularly interested in the role of spirituality in emotional wellbeing, and helping people experience God in and through their bodies.
+Natalie is particularly interested in the role of spirituality in emotional wellbeing, and helping people experience God in and through their bodies.
 John Wesley, the founder of Methodism, was known to say that the world was his parish.
-Natalie invites students to instead view the world as their laboratory, bringing their questions and creativity into a wide range of life experiences.
+Natalie invites young people to instead view the world as their laboratory, bringing their questions and creativity into a wide range of life experiences.